ericaleong/react-booking-site/README.md

 It would be nice to eventually implement an actual payment option in this site for "clients".

 Based off this awesome super in-depth tutorial from freecodecamp https://www.youtube.com/watch?v=LXJOvkVYQqA&t=5060s

+Images provided from unsplash.com as well as some taken from myself.